Vegan Lentil and Red Pepper Pasta Sauce.

 This is a vegan family recipe that can be easily adapted to feed all members of the family.

-Below you will find more information about including lentil dishes when you wean your baby, but if you just want to try the dish yourself (which I urge you to do!), simply hit the button above to jump straight to the recipe.
+Below you will find more information about including lentil dishes when you wean your baby, but if you just want to try the dish yourself, simply hit the button above to jump straight to the recipe.

 Can babies eat lentils?